ryan597/Precomputation-of-features----classification/README.md

 #### **Probability Evolution**

+By returning the probabilities from the logistic regression model we can track the classification probabilities over the course of each wave.
+The below figure shows this probability evolution for each classes waves and how the different classifiers compare.

 | IR | TVL1 | IR+TVL1 |
 | - | - | - |
 | ![IR nonbreaking](<notebook_out/probabilities/IR - nonbreaking.png>) |![Flo nonbreaking](<notebook_out/probabilities/TVL1 Optical flow - nonbreaking.png>) | ![IR and TVL1 nonbreaking](<notebook_out/probabilities/IR and TVL1 Optical flow - nonbreaking.png>) |